NegatioN/negation.github.io/_favorites/quote_114.md

 ---
 text: >
-  "Dude, suckin' at something is the first step to being sorta good at something." - Jake
+  "Nothing is so fatiguing as the eternal hanging on of an uncompleted task." - William James
 type: quote
 ---